Australia: International Men’s Day – 19th November 2008

 Comment by F4L: It is perhaps a sign of a fractured international men’s movement that there is no consensus amongst nations as to on which day of the year the International Men’s Day should be celebrated.
 Still, it is more likely that the differing dates for celebrating a men’s day and the lack of such a celebration in many nations (e. g.: USA, Germany and many other developed nations) is a consequence of the disdain in which many countries in the world hold men.

 In contrast, International Women’s Day is being celebrated in almost all nations in the world.
-Moreover, the celebration of International Women’s Day are being held on March 8 throughout the world.
+Moreover, the celebrations of International Women’s Day are being held on March 8 throughout the world.

 Canada celebrates International Men’s Day on November 25.